In Trump's Trade War, Americans Will Be Asked To Show Economic Patriotism

 Last week, Trump hiked tariffs on $200 billion worth of Chinese products from 10% to 25% and has threatened to levy that amount on an additional $325 billion worth of goods.

 Tariffs are like taxes paid by importers at U.S. ports when they clear customs.
 Those businesses have to either swallow the cost themselves or pass it on to customers.
 The risk for Trump is that Americans will balk at paying higher prices.
-So far, there's little no evidence that's happening.
+So far, there's little evidence that's happening.

 And support from some of the hardest hit remains firm.
-Even farmers, who have bore the brunt from the trade war, continue to support Trump in large numbers, says Rhonda Brooks, editor of Farm Journal, which regularly surveys ranchers and farmers about their political views.
+Even farmers, who have borne the brunt from the trade war, continue to support Trump in large numbers, says Rhonda Brooks, editor of Farm Journal, which regularly surveys ranchers and farmers about their political views.

-"They believe very strongly that this is a president who is more than any president in recent history actually who's really been talking about farmers and at least acknowledging them and that he wants to help them," Brooks says.
+"They believe very strongly that this is a president who is — more than any president in recent history, actually — who's really been talking about farmers and at least acknowledging them and that he wants to help them," Brooks says.